HIKING IN THE IDAHO SPRINGS AREA

-You will also find miles of hiking trails surrounding our Granite, Colorado ziplining and rafting outpost.
+You will also find miles of hiking trails surrounding our Buena Vista ziplining and rafting outpost.
 The Mount Yale Summit Trail is a 10.2 mile out and back trail located close to Buena Vista.
 This trail is a primarily used for hiking and is accessible from July to September.
-The Mount Elbert north trail is a 9 mile out and back trail located near Granite, Colorado that features a river and is rated as difficult.
+The Mount Elbert north trail is a 9 mile out and back trail located near Buena Vista, Colorado that features a river and is rated as difficult.
 The trail is primarily used for camping, hiking & rock climbing and is accessible from June until October.
-The Mount Elbert South Trail is a 4.5 miles out and back and is also located near Granite, Colorado and features a great forest setting.
+The Mount Elbert South Trail is a 4.5 miles out and back and is also located near Buena Vista, Colorado and features a great forest setting.
 The trail is rated as difficult and primarily used for camping & hiking.
 Dogs are also able to use this trail but must be kept on leash.
-The Bear lake trail is another beautiful and low impact trail located near Granite, Colorado.
+The Bear lake trail is another beautiful and low impact trail located near Buena Vista, Colorado.
 This hike features a high altitude lake and stunning views of many mountains.

-Hiking in Aspen Ute Trail (Aspen) It takes a bit of work, but the fantastic view from this rocky promontory is your well earned reward.
-The Ute Trail in Aspen is very steep and heavily used.
-Some Aspenites ascend the trail daily to condition themselves.
-The view of Aspen from the rocky promontory at the […]
+One great trek in Aspen is the Ute Trail.
+It takes a bit of work, but the fantastic view from this rocky promontory is your well earned reward.

-Hiking in Copper Located in central Colorado, Copper Mountain offers incredible ski trails and back bowls, in addition to dining, lodging, shopping and various types of entertainment.
-During the summer, the ski trails turn green, and Copper transforms into the perfect base camp for hiking of all difficulty levels.
-Wheeler Lakes (5.6 miles/ vertical 1300 ft.) […]
+Located in central Colorado, Copper Mountain offers incredible ski trails and back bowls, in addition to dining, lodging, shopping and various types of entertainment.

-Hiking in Keystone Keystone may be known primarily for its skiing and snowboarding, but in the spring, summer, and fall, the Colorado snow gives way to wildflowers, grassy peaks, sunny days, and plenty of wilderness to explore.
-Keystone is surrounded by some of the best hiking in Colorado with trails ranging from easy beginner jaunts […]
+Keystone may be known primarily for its skiing and snowboarding, but in the spring, summer, and fall, the Colorado snow gives way to wildflowers, grassy peaks, sunny days, and plenty of wilderness to explore.